 He was born Hans Peter the son of Petrus Peter the younger in the Lower Franconian village of Langendorf near Hammelburg in 1496 or 1497.
 The Peters were a family of wealthy farmers.
 That is, as is unfortunately often the case with figures from the Renaissance, all we know about his childhood and his early education.
 He matriculated at the University of Basel in 1512, graduating BA in 1515 and MA in 1517.
 He next appears as a witness in a court case in Basel in 1519, where he is described as working as a proof-reader for the Basler printer publisher Adam Petri.
 This explains why he had chosen to study in Basel, as Adam Petri was his uncle.
 It pays to take a short look at the Peter/Petri family of printers as they played a significant role in the early history of academic printing.

-Hans Peter’s great uncle Johann Peter (born about 1441) left Langendorf with his, then six years old, nephew Adam in 1560.
+Hans Peter’s great uncle Johann Peter (born about 1441) left Langendorf with his, then six years old, nephew Adam in 1460.
 Family legend says that he travelled to Mainz where he learnt, the then very new, art of printing in the workshops of Gutenberg and Furst.
 In 1480 we find him established in Basel as a partner in the printer publishing works of Johann Amerbach (born about 1440) a native of Amorbach in Middle Franconia.
 Here Johann and Adam changed their family name to Petri, which is the Swiss-German form of Peter.
 Around 1490 they were joined by Johann Froben (born about 1460) who was the nephew of Veronica Froben from Hammelberg, Hans Peter’s grandmother.
 By the death of the three founders, all of whom died around 1512, the Petri-Froben-Amerbach printer publisher cooperative was the most important publishing house in Basel.
 Erasmus worked for them as a proof-reader and they were also his publishers and later, the then unknown, Hans Holbein the Younger worked for them as an illustrator.
 After the death of Johann, who had no surviving children, Adam took over the Petri family business and it is from him that our Hans Peter learnt the printing trade.
 After Adams death his son Heinrich took over the business and Adams widow Anna Silber married the cartographer Sebastian Münster.
 Heinrich Petri published Münsters Cosmographia, which with a total of at least 120 000 printed copies in the various German and Latin editions was the biggest selling academic book of the 16th century.

 In 1523 Hans Peter left Basel and set up in Nürnberg as a printer publisher under the Latinised version of his name Johannes Petreius.
 He is first registered in the city records as a “puchtruker” (Buchdrucker i.e. book printer) in 1526 but it is known that he had started printing at least as early as 1524.
 It is not known exactly why he moved to Nürnberg to set up shop but I have a personal theory to explain this move.
 To understand we need to take a brief look at the history of printing in Nürnberg.

 Book printing first took off in around 1450, as Gutenberg printed and published his Bible and it spread incredibly rapidly to all of the major German cities.
 Nürnberg, which was then the second biggest German city and probably the richest, joined the party surprisingly late with the first printers setting up around 1470.
 There were three of them, one was Regiomontanus whose printing activities I’ve written about before and one was Anton Koberger.
 Koberger is, of course most well known as the man who printed The Nuremberg Chronicle, the world’s first printed encyclopaedia.
 However Koberger was much more.
-By the end of the sixteenth century he was by far and away the biggest printer publisher in the world with a production that dwarfed most of his rivals.
+By the end of the fifteenth century he was by far and away the biggest printer publisher in the world with a production that dwarfed most of his rivals.
 Now Koberger did not just print in Nürnberg.
 In those days there were no distribution channels for publishers, they had to sell their wares directly to their customers.
 To reach a wider public the printer publishers would carry their newest products to the book-fairs in Leipzig and Frankfurt where they would sell them wholesale to other printer publishers who would take them home to their own cities to widen the choice of books they had on offer for their own customers.
 Koberger widen his own distribution net by licensing the printing of his titles to printer publishers in the other major publishing centres.
 His licensee in Basel was the Petri-Froben-Amerbach cooperative.
 This proved a very profitable deal for both parties.
 Koberger died in 1513 and with his death his printing empire slowly began to disintegrate.
 I think Johannes Petreius was sent to set up his workshop in Nürnberg by his uncle Adam to try to win a share of the very lucrative Nürnberg market following the demise of the Koberger enterprise.

 Sometime not long after his arrival in Nürnberg Johann married Barbara Neudörfer the sister of the writing and reckoning master Johann Neudörfer the Elder.